HapSarcastic/lancer-briefings-mainfile/public/pilots/lizard.md

 - Showed high aptitude for tech combat in training and adapted to the complexities of mech operation quickly.
 Approved for 'lancer' class misions.
 Training period: 1uy.
 - Demonstrates poor physical and leadership capabilities.
 See incident log #1.
 Recommended to be assigned with experienced pilots.
-- Was first to spot a surprised HOURS mech on mission #AR685.
+- Was first to spot a surprise HOURS mech on mission #AR685.
 Lead pilot reported improved communication and good marksmanship.

 **View Capability Audit >>**